neilstephens/opendatacon/README.md

 Transforms filter and transform data on entry to a Connector (ie. they're uni-directional), for a single source of data (sending port).
 They can be thought of as a subscription filter.
 For example, a transform could be implemented to add timestamps to untimestamped data, or deadband or throttle a data stream.

 Custom Transforms can be implemented in Lua (see example configs in the repo)

+#### Plugins

+Plugins don't form a component of the data/event processing path.
+They're separate modules that use the user interface API to control the other components.

 ### Extensibility